 The operating activities section is the most important because it shows the cash inflows and outflows resulting from the main activities of the business.

-Operating activities are reflected in the Current Assets and Current Liabilities sections of the balance sheet as well as on the income statement (net income, depreciation expense, and any gains and losses on the sale of investments and/or long-term assets).
+Operating activities are reflected in the current assets and current liabilities sections of the balance sheet as well as on the income statement (net income, depreciation expense, and any gains and losses on the sale of investments and/or long-term assets).

 Investing Activities: